 By NYC Chef Emily Duff of Family2Table

 Editor’s Note: If bone marrow is not a food you’ve had the pleasure of trying before (it’s insanely delicious), take a quick peak at this video lesson on bone marrow which will show you how to easily obtain and cook this nutrient dense Sacred Food that is a huge boost to the immune system!
+Once you’re convinced, you can try it in this amazing bone marrow omelette recipe!

 Sometimes, creating a great meal is as easy as putting your favorite ingredients together.
 It doesn’t always work out but when it does, my goodness the return on time invested is worth it’s weight in gold.
 That is exactly what happened with this divine dish I have been happily making for my family.

-The best part about this recipe is that it was inspired while roasting bones for making beef broth, something I do every few weeks.
+The best part about this bone marrow omelette recipe is that it was inspired while roasting bones for making beef broth, something I do every few weeks.
 The marrow yield from my bones was extraordinary and since we could not eat all that marrow at once we stored it for later use.

 The next day I got to thinking about how amazing that creamy, silky, delicious marrow would taste in an omelette, my idea of the perfect food – nutrient dense, texturally seductive and delicious.
 Here is the end result of my successful experiment.
 I think you will really enjoy all of these favors, tucked neatly and sweetly into an envelope of savory pastured egg.